×

 We asked people in Protaras if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Protaras, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, Cypriots are known for their hospitality and it's considered rude to refuse an offer of food or drink.
 Always accept with a smile and thank your host.
 Avoid discussing the political situation, especially the division of Cyprus, unless it's brought up by a local.
 This is a sensitive topic and can lead to heated debates.
 When visiting religious sites, dress modestly.
 Women should cover their shoulders and knees, while men should avoid wearing shorts.
 Don't take photos of military installations or personnel as it's considered a security risk and is illegal.
 Avoid making loud noises or causing disturbances, especially in public places.
 Cypriots value peace and quiet.
 Don't litter.
 Cyprus is known for its beautiful beaches and natural landscapes, and locals take pride in keeping their environment clean.
 Avoid being overly affectionate in public.
 While it's common for friends and family to greet each other with a kiss on both cheeks, public displays of affection beyond this are generally frowned upon.
 Lastly, always remember to say please and thank you.
-Good manners are highly valued in Cypriot culture," remarked one expat who made the move to Protaras.
+Good manners are highly valued in Cypriot culture," remarked one expat in Protaras, Cyprus.

 About the Author